dataiku/dss-plugin-sftp-advanced-connector/README.md

-this is an alternative to the native SFTP downloader|exporter  that supports Sock5 proxies.
+this is an alternative to the native SFTP downloader|exporter  that supports HTTP and Sock5 proxies.

 # Installation